sebastienrousseau/sebastienrousseau.github.io/_posts/offline.md

 # Front Matter (YAML)

 author: "Kaishi Starter Template" ## The author of the page. (max 64 characters)
-banner_alt: "A series of three images with a green and black background" ## The banner alt of the site.
+banner_alt: "MacBook Pro on white surface" ## The banner alt of the site.
 banner_height: "398" ## The banner height of the site.
 banner_width: "1440" ## The banner width of the site.
-banner: "https://kura.pro/unsplash/images/banners/vishal-bansal-SC5sXeyjloE.jpg" ## The banner of the site.
+banner: "https://kura.pro/unsplash/images/banners/tianyi-ma-WiONHd_zYI4.jpg" ## The banner of the site.
 cdn: "https://kura.pro" ## The CDN of the site.
 charset: "utf-8" ## The charset of the site. (default: utf-8)
 cname: "sebastienrousseau.com" ## The cname value of the site.
 (Only required for the index page.)
 copyright: "© 2023 Kaishi Starter Template.
 All rights reserved." ## The copyright of the site.
 date: "July 12, 2023"
-description: "You can contact us using the contact form below." ## The description of the site. (max 160 characters)
+description: "Make beautiful websites with Kaishi, a Shokunin Static Site Generator starter template." ## The description of the site. (max 160 characters)
 download: "" ## The download url for the product.
 format-detection: "telephone=no" ## The format detection of the site.
-form-id: "https://formspree.io/f/meqwylbe" ## The form id of the site.
 hreflang: "en" ## The hreflang of the site. (default: en-gb)
 icon: "https://kura.pro/kaishi/images/logos/kaishi.svg" ## The icon of the site in SVG format.
 id: "https://sebastienrousseau.com" ## The id of the site.